paf31/Adventure/skeletons/notes.md

 Design and development of a toy engine in Haskell.

-Introduction and example of higher-order functions, laziness, and types.
+* Introduction and example of higher-order functions, laziness, and types.

+* Brief demonstration os STM.

 Imperative Design
 ----

-Big state machine with one big global state.
+* Big state machine with one big global state.

-Simple.
+* Simple.

-Doesn't match logical situation-- no isolation of logically separate room states.
+* Doesn't match logical situation-- no isolation of logically separate room states.

 Functional Design
 ----

-Rooms are evolving processes.
+* Rooms are evolving processes.

-No externally accessible state.
+* No externally accessible state.

-Each room defined separately with its own actions.
+* Each room defined separately with its own actions.

 ### Rooms